Homesickness at summer camp is a common ailment, but parents and leaders can help Scouts win the battle, become more

 “Scout camps schedule free-time activities that can lessen thoughts of homesickness,” says Lanning.
 These activities include shooting at the rifle and archery ranges, swimming, and canoeing.

 “There’s always an exploration or hike the Scouts can join.
 Handicrafts are terrific for homesick Scouts because they can focus on what they are making,” Lanning adds.

 Other strategies for coping with homesickness include talking to an adult leader, keeping a journal of fun camp experiences, bringing self-addressed, stamped envelopes from home to write letters to mom and dad, and marking off days on a calendar to show how fast the days at camp are going.

 Parents need as much prepping about camp as their children.
-Set up a parents meeting a few weeks before camp and explain to them your expectations and how they can help their sons minimize homesickness.
+Set up a parents meeting a few weeks before camp and explain to them your expectations and how they can help their kids minimize homesickness.